pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 ## Conclusion

-In this guide, we have covered the design of new communications component and seen how to integrate it into the topology.
-At this point, projects should be up and running with whatever communications hardware they deploy.
+In this guide, we have covered the design of new Gnc components and seen how to integrate it into the topology.
+At this point, projects should be able to integrate Gnc componens as needed.